 Many companies charge a little extra to cover the cost of administering payments every month, so if you can afford to pay your premium annually, rather than monthly, at the end of the day you'll pay less for your coverage.

 Your driving record is one of the most influential factors in determining your insurance rate.
 Tickets affect your insurance rates for up to three years and accidents stay on your record for at least six!
 With a bad driving record, you can find yourself paying a lot of extra premium over the years.

-Insurance rates for cars are based on the previous claims history for that vehicle.
-The more likely a car is to be stolen, the more you'll pay for insurance.
-If you are buying a new car, check with the Insurance Bureau of Canada or compare quotes to see how your dream-car rates.
-This may influence your purchase.
+Insurance rates for cars are based on the claims history for that vehicle.
+The more likely a car is to be stolen, for example, the more you'll pay for insurance.
+If you are in the market to buy a new car, Kanetix.ca makes it easy to see which cars cost more (or less) to insure.

 The more you are on the road, the higher your chances of getting in an accident.
-Insurance rates are higher for people who commute to work.
-So taking the bus or sharing a ride will not only help you save on parking and gas, but will help lower your insurance premiums.
+Insurance rates are higher for people who commute to work, so taking the bus or sharing a ride will not only help you save on parking and gas, but will help lower your insurance premiums too.

 Most insurance companies offer a discount to newly licensed drivers who have completed an approved driver training course in the last 3 years.
 Safer drivers pay lower insurance rates.

 13. Check in on your car insurance rates as your life changes

 Life events like getting married, moving, adding teen drivers to your policy, or changing jobs (or retiring) are all key times when you should check in on your rates to make sure your current provider is still giving you the best deal on car insurance.
 Car insurance rates often change and the company who provided you the best rate five years ago, two years ago or even last year, may no longer offer you the best deal today.